 Fears have been raised this week that 3,000 refugees in Northern France are in serious danger of infection.
 Care4Calais is a charity that delivers essential aid and support to refugees living in these conditions.
 According to their founder Clare Moseley, it was only a matter of time before the virus swept through refugee camps.

 In the various camps across Northern France, refugees are forced to live in indescribably abject conditions.

-It was reported that a number of the refugees intercepted this week wore face masks in an attempt to guard themselves against the virus.
-The Home Office have stated that all of those intercepted are being ‘closely monitored’ for symptoms of the disease.
-In addition, they have said that Border Force and operational staff have been provided with ‘Personal Protective Equipment’ (PPE) as a means of defending themselves from infection.
+It was reported that a number of the refugees intercepted this week wore face masks in an attempt to guard themselves against infection.
+The Home Office has stated that all of those intercepted are being ‘closely monitored’ for symptoms of the disease.
+In addition, Border Force and operational staff have been provided with ‘Personal Protective Equipment’ (PPE) as a means of defending themselves from infection.

-Amidst the backdrop of a global pandemic, the fact that migrants are still willing to risk their lives in pursuit of a secure existence speaks volumes about the severity of the situations they are in.
-As the COVID-19 death toll grows higher, it is all the more imperative that displaced people are given adequate care and a decent standard of living.
+Amid the backdrop of a global pandemic, the fact that migrants are still willing to risk their lives in pursuit of a secure existence speaks volumes about the severity of the situations they are in.
+As the COVID-19 death toll grows higher, it is all the more imperative that displaced people are given adequate care and an adequate standard of living.

-The Home Office have stated that all of those intercepted are being ‘closely monitored’ for symptoms of the disease.
+The Home Office has stated that all of those intercepted are being ‘closely monitored’ for symptoms of the disease.

-Due to being unable to access appropriate accommodation- and instead forced into indefinite detention- migrants are prevented from properly self-isolating.
-As a result, they are more susceptible to contracting the illness.
+With migrants unable to access appropriate accommodation and instead forced into indefinite detention, ahdering to self-isolation guidelines is made impossible.
+As a result, migrants are far more susceptible to infection.